South African Republic Police: The Witwatersrand gold rush

 In July 1887, Brandis reported to Pretoria that owing to the unregulated state of the brothels of Johannesburg that syphilis was reaching epidemic status, leading to him to ask for permission to intern the "sick whores" as he called them in a medical facility before more were infected.
 When there was no response, Brandis sent another telegram threatening to send the "lewd women here infected with vuilziekte (syphilis)" to Pretoria, leading the ZAR state attorney-general to reluctantly to grant permission for the ZARPs to provide a medical facility for the treatment of prostitutes, albeit with the orders to keep the costs of such a facility as low as possible.
 Besides for prostitution, the ZARPs were much concerned with attempting to prevent the sale of alcohol to blacks.
-Lieutenant Gerard Van Dam of the ZARPs blamed the illegal alcohol canteens selling to blacks on "low class Russians or Polish Jews", whom he claimed were the only people in the ZAR who were unscrupulous enough to sell alcohol to the black miners.
+Lieutenant Gerard Van Dam of the ZARPs blamed the illegal alcohol canteens selling to blacks on "low class Russians or Polish Jews", who he claimed were the only people in the ZAR who were unscrupulous enough to sell alcohol to the black miners.